-When the nation rings in the 100th anniversary of the passage of the 19th Amendment in 2019, Wyoming will celebrate the 150th anniversary of women voting.
+In 2019 while the nation rang in the 100th anniversary of the passage of the 19th Amendment, Wyoming celebrated the 150th anniversary of women voting.
 In fact, the Wyoming Territory approved the first law in U.S. history granting women the right to vote and hold office in 1869 — more than 20 years before it became the 44th state.
 Aptly named the “Equality State,” Wyoming’s history is full of pioneering ladies.
 Here’s where you can dig into their legacies.

 The Wyoming House for Historic Women

 On Sept.
 6, 1870, Louisa Gardner Swain became the first woman in the world to cast a ballot after being granted universal suffrage in Wyoming, where this right was maintained in perpetuity.
 See a life-size statue of Swain in front of the Wyoming House for Historic Women, just one block from where she cast her ballot.
 The museum also features exhibits on Swain and 12 other Wyoming women who have impacted the world, including Martha Symon Boies, the nation’s first woman bailiff, and Nellie Tayloe Ross, the first woman elected governor in the U.S.